Guggenheim Presents First Museum Exhibition of Indian Modern Painter V. S. Gaitonde

 Lauren Van Natten, Associate Director, Media and Public Relations

-Molly Stewart, Media Relations Associate
+Molly Stewart, Media and Public Relations Associate

 Solomon R. Guggenheim Museum